2006 Indiana Fever season

 The 2006 Indiana Fever season was the franchise's 7th season in the WNBA and their 3rd season under head coach, Brian Winters.
 The Fever matched their record from 2005, but lost in the first round to eventual champion Detroit Shock.

+This was also the first season the Fever started games at the same local time with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Saving Time earlier in the year.